Many organizations exist in the real world. They may operate in the private sector or the public sector.

 Public corporations are sometimes called national industries because one company usually monopolizes a particular industry.
 They typically operate in strategic sectors such as electricity and railways.
 Also known as state-owned enterprises (SOEs).

-Unlike national and local administrative governments, state-owned enterprises operate commercially.
-They also have more flexible management.
+Unlike national and local administrative governments, state-owned enterprises operate commercially and have more flexible management.
 Some may also sell their shares to the public through the stock exchange, although the majority are still held by the government.

 In addition, there are public-private partnerships (PPP).
 It is participatory cooperation between the government and the private sector in public projects such as infrastructure.
 Such cooperation is usually a solution when the government’s fiscal capacity is limited, so it is necessary to involve the private sector.